SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 As above, it does not need to explicitly refer to ``self``, and can use ``x`` and ``y`` as shorthand for ``self.x`` and ``self.y``.

+..
+TODO: Mention that you can't use mutating methods on constant instances of a structure.

 .. _ClassesAndStructures_SelfEnumerations:

 Using Self in Enumeration Instance Methods